Microsoft Surface Pro Power Cord Recall

 By RecallRadar Safety Desk

 Sourced from CPSC/Microsoft.
-Last reviewed March 4, 2026.
+Last verified March 4, 2026.

 This recall involves safety concerns.
 Take action promptly.